Virtual Power Plant: A Growing Energy Storage Trend in 2024

 The basis of a virtual power plant is that an electricity grid virtually connects hundreds, even thousands, of homes.
 These homes may already have solar and energy storage facilities installed.
 A virtual power plant can help use them collectively to act as a backup.
-It can be used when demand soars or to take excess power off the grid in need.
+It can be used when demand soars or to take excess power off the grid when needed.

 A Virtual Power Plant (VPP) is a network of decentralized, medium-scale power-generating units such as wind farms, solar parks, and combined-heat-and-power units, as well as flexible power consumers and storage systems.
 VPPs can perform a wide range of activities depending on the market context.